What to do when a loved one dies

 Funeral Home and Cemetery/Crematorium

-Check to see if advance plans have been made for funeral services, cremation or burial.
+Check to see if advance plans have been made for funeral services, cremation, or burial.
 If no arrangements have been made, contact the funeral home or mortuary of your choice to carry out the final preparations and burial or cremation instructions.
 Advance preparation in this area alleviates a lot of stress during an already stressful period.
 Most funeral homes and/or mortuaries are happy to talk with individuals to provide helpful pre-needs information and arrangements.
-Someone will have to be authorized to make the decisions concerning the disposition of the remains of the deceased.
+Someone will have to be authorized to make the decisions concerning the disposition of the remains of the decedent.
 (We recommend putting instructions in the durable power of attorney, instead of or in addition to the will.
 Maine law has a little-known provision that allows the Agent under a durable power of attorney to control disposition of the decedent’s remains, but only if the POA says so.)
 A final resting place should be secured if the body is to be buried, and the proper person will need to be notified of the date of interment as soon as a date is set.

 Obtain Death Certificate